 What I’d Improve

-This item is listed on the Maple Holistics website as a LIMITED EDITION set — so I don’t think this product is available year round.
+This item is listed on the Maple Holistics website as a LIMITED EDITION set — so I’m not quite sure if this product is available year round.
 There will definitely be a need to stock up!

-But I suppose that’s what you call supply and demand.
-Because really, when I think of all the other products I’ve tried over the years — I’d gladly pay a few dollars more, to have a product that actually works to reduce frizz and static.
+And I suppose that’s what you call supply and demand.
+Because really, when I think of all the other products I’ve tried over the years — I’d gladly pay a few dollars extra, to have a product that actually works to reduce frizz and static.

 Honestly, I love the way this stuff makes my hair feel.
 And I feel good about not putting a bunch of nasty chemicals in my hair.